-Filipinos are known for having connections in other countries — as immigrants, as overseas workers, as tourists.
+Filipinos are known for having connections in other countries — as immigrants, as overseas workers, and as tourists.
 And understandably, a lot of Filipinos remit money back home to their families.

 Additionally, through the rise of e-commerce and side hustles, it isn’t uncommon that Filipinos can also earn dollars and other currencies.
 They would also need to transfer their earnings to their local bank or to their GCash account.

-In this post, we’ll talk about different ways of how you can transfer money from a different country to your GCash account.
+In this post, we’ll talk about different ways how you can transfer money from a different country to your GCash account.